zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-event-alarm/adb-event-alarm.md

 ## **PART 2 - Define an Alarm that Will Email a Notification When CPU Utilization Exceeds a Specific Percentage**

-In Steps 8 through 10, define an alarm that triggers an email when CPU utilization exceeds a percentage level that you set.
+In Tasks 8 through 10, define an alarm that triggers an email when CPU utilization exceeds a percentage level that you set.

 **Note:** For convenience, use the same topic and subscription that you defined in Part 1.
 You could define new ones, if you prefer.